panigrc/SimpleCiShop/README.md

 The directory structure is mainly the CodeIgniter structure.
 There are a few things that are outside of that.

-/_css - I don't know what it does
+/_css - I don't remember what it does

-/_img - I don't know what it does
+/_img - I don't remember what it does

-/assets - Contains some javascript plugins like Fckeditor /images - Contains the images of the products /javascript - Contains also some javascript libraries (I don't know why I have two directories with javascripts; there has to be a reason)
+/assets - Contains some javascript plugins like Fckeditor

+/images - Contains the images of the products

+/javascript - Contains also some javascript libraries (I don't know why I have two directories with javascripts; there has to be a reason)

-/theme - Contains the css and the images of the frontend website (notice that the website is not themable yet) /uploads - I don't know what it does
+/theme - Contains the css and the images of the frontend website (notice that the website is not themable yet)

+/uploads - I don't remember what it does

 /admin.php - Calls the backend

-/system/language/ - Contains the language files (for multilanguage support) /system/application/admin/ - The admin (backend) application /system/application/catalog/ - The catalog (frontend) application
+/system/language/ - Contains the language files (for multilanguage support)

+/system/application/admin/ - The admin (backend) application

+/system/application/catalog/ - The catalog (frontend) application

 Features